Royal Welsh Warehouse F.C.

 Royal Welsh Warehouse F.C. (often abbreviated to RWW) was a Welsh football club based in Newtown, Powys.

 History

 The club was formed in 1880, but first appears in the 1888–89 Welsh Cup, where they went out in the first round, losing 1–0 to Oswestry.

 In 1895 they were founder members of the Newtown & District Junior League, and in 1896–97 they were champions.

 They were founder members of the Montgomeryshire League in 1904.

 In 1906–07, 1907–08, and 1913–14 the club won the Montgomeryshire Challenge Cup.

-The club does not appear to have reformed after World War I.
+The club does not appear to have reformed after World War One.

 Rivals

 The club's main rivals were Newtown North End, another football club that emerged at a similar time in Newtown.
 They were originally known as Cambrian North End and rebranded in 1895, but folded in 1909.